Isolate Manager

 (or-o <path>

-to get the current queue size - Startup Control: Use
+to get the current number of tasks in the queue. - Manual Start Control: Use

-to see if initialization is complete - Data Flow: When using converters, data flows from Main → Worker → Main → Converter → Final Result
+to see if the isolate is ready. - Data Flow with Converters (WASM): When WASM type converters are active, the data flow is: Main Isolate → Worker → Main Isolate → Converter → Final Result.

-This benchmark compares the performance of recursive Fibonacci calculations using different concurrency approaches in various environments.
-The measurements are in microseconds and were taken on a MacBook M1 Pro 14" with 16GB RAM.
+The following benchmarks demonstrate the performance of recursive Fibonacci calculations across different concurrency approaches and environments.
+Measurements are in microseconds (µs) on a MacBook M1 Pro 14" with 16GB RAM.

 Fibonacci | Main App | One Isolate | Three Isolates | IsolateManager.runFunction | IsolateManager.run | Isolate.run |